Does MoGo Urgent Care offer coronavirus (COVID-19) testing?

 - Online reservations to fit your schedule

-- Visit-related lab work and X-ray onsite
+- Visit-related lab work, X-ray, and medications onsite

 - Clinical concierge to walk you through your visit